The Humanoid Subtables Clear and Barrens both rather to a Thoul when it should be a Throghrin.

 James – Ok.
 Follow on question then – How are they equipped, by default?

-APM: The rules for follower equipment are in the same section as the rules for creating holy water!! :expressionless:
+APM: The rules for follower equipment are in the same section as the rules for creating holy water!!

 James – haha.
 Would you consider broadening the proficiency?
 I think it has a lot of potential beyond half-elves.
-Your friend (the one who wanted the Halfling riding the Gryphon) could play a Half-Halfling then :wink: (am I pushing my luck?)
+Your friend (the one who wanted the Halfling riding the Gryphon) could play a Half-Halfling then (am I pushing my luck?)

 APM: Half-Halflings are stillborn.
 It’s really sad.
 I’m going to change the name of the proficiency to Elven Bloodline.
 GMs who want to create new bloodlines can do so by mimicking this.